gb8may/terraform_workspace_eks/README.md

 ```

-## Setup your workspace configuration with tfvars files for each environment
+## Setup workspace configuration with .tfvars files for each environment

 ```
 # Prod.tfvars - Production Environment